What Percent of 18-29 Year Olds Are Investing in the Stock Market?

 A 2021 CNBC survey offers a more targeted perspective.
 It found that 43% of millennials (born between 1981 and 1996) owned stocks, with 23% planning to invest in the stock market that year.
 This indicates a growing interest in stock market investing among millennials, who were mainly in their 20s and early 30s during the survey.

 While the exact percentage of 18-29-year-olds investing in the stock market may vary based on different surveys and periods, the overall trend indicates a growing interest among young adults in investing.
-This is further supported by the rise of online brokerage platforms and investment apps, which have made investing more accessible and appealing to younger generations.
+This is further supported by the rise of online brokerage platforms and investment apps, making investing more accessible and appealing to younger generations.

 Mass Psychology in Investing